NCAR/micm/docs/source/user_guide/rate_constant_tutorial.rst

         .. literalinclude:: ../../../test/tutorial/test_rate_constants_no_user_defined_by_hand.cpp
           :language: cpp
-          :lines: 141-155
+          :lines: 133-147

     .. tab:: OpenAtmos Configuration reading

         .. literalinclude:: ../../../test/tutorial/test_rate_constants_no_user_defined_with_config.cpp
           :language: cpp
-          :lines: 75-93
+          :lines: 67-85

-Finally, we are ready to pick a timestep ans solve the system.
+Finally, we are ready to pick a timestep and solve the system.

   .. literalinclude:: ../../../test/tutorial/test_rate_constants_no_user_defined_by_hand.cpp
     :language: cpp
-    :lines: 157-183
+    :lines: 149-173

 This is the output: